 ▪ Someone posts a cool pic on Instagram

-▪ Someone writes a thoughtful editorial in the New York Times, BBC News, or your local news site
+▪ Someone writes a well-reasoned editorial in your local news site

 Usually you don't have to look for your Tendee inside TendOrama.
-A couple of clicks starting from "Send a Tend" is all you need to do.
+An exception is 'At Work.'
+In any event, a couple of clicks starting from "Send a Tend" is all you need to do.

 You are as anonymous as you want to be.
 TendOrama doesn't show your name if you don't want us to.